Article updated on May 26, 2021

 In Part 2, teenage lions are getting too big and are not to be cuddled nor fed anymore.
 They are taken to tourist centres where you can walk your lion… Seriously.
 People walk with them and have their photos taken.
 The problem is that the teenage lion becomes an adult and needs to eat a lot: the cash machine becomes expensive to feed.
 So after this “sanctuary” it is time for Part 3.

 In Part 3, these lions that have hardly anything wild left in them are taken to hunting farms where they become easy and high-revenue generating targets.
 Photos of the lion with its weight, characteristics and price are shown on websites of different hunting farms.
 “Hunters” pick their lion.
 Onsite they are taken for a “real” adventure on the farm land for hours, sometimes days to get the idea that the lion is wild and tough to find.
 Most of the time, they are guided around in circles before they “find” the tame lion that has been hand-fed.
-The hunter takes his shotgun and from within a short distance mercilessly fires the deadly bullets into the soft fur of the defenceless lion (if he misses, a backup shooter will do the job).
+The hunter takes his shotgun and from within a short distance mercilessly fires the deadly bullets into the soft fur of the defenseless lion (if he misses, a backup shooter will do the job).
 Sometimes the lion gets cowardly shot from behind a fence… sheer murder.
-Thanks to western governments like the USA or the UK lifting bans on importing hunting trophies the income is even greater.
-The carcass, or often only the head is flown out of the country (800 were exported by June 2018 triggering a doubling of the quota to 1,500 for that year), governmental taxes (15%) and trophy fees are paid, and the trophy can go home.
+Thanks to western governments like the USA lifting bans and countries like the UK where there as never been a ban on importing hunting trophies the income is even greater.
+The carcass, or often only the head is flown out of the country, governmental taxes (15%) and trophy fees are paid, and the trophy can go home.
 The trophy fee depends on the size and colour of the manes (the closest to the black mane of the MGM lion, the more expensive!).
-Part 3 is known as the canned lion industry (of course some of the lionesses are not killed yet and go back into part 1 to breed before being shot later).
+Part 3 is known as the canned lion hunting industry (of course some of the lionesses are not killed yet and go back into part 1 to breed before being shot later).